 An audit function will be necessary for troubleshooting a customer problem and also as a maintenance process to ensure data integrity across the entire LNP network.
 Audit will be concerned with the process of comparing the NPAC view of the LNP network with one or more of the Service Provider’s view of its network.
 In the case of “on demand” audits, audits may be initiated by any Service Provider who has reason to believe a problem may exist in another Service Provider’s network.
 Such audits are executed via queries to the appropriate Service Provider’s network, and corrected via downloads to those same networks.
 Requirements pertaining to these requirements are given in Sections 8.2 through 8.6.

-With audits, two different scenarios are supported, one designed to “sync up” the information contained in the various Local SMS databases with the content of the NPAC SMS database, the other for the NPAC to perform random integrity checks of its own database.
+Audits are designed to “sync up” the information contained in the various Local SMS databases with the content of the NPAC SMS database.

 The local SMS will be responsible for comparing database extracts written to a Secure FTP site(s) by the NPAC SMS with its own version of that same data.
 Note that the Service Provider network may contain several network nodes designated for local number portability and may also choose to keep its own copy in its respective SMS.
-In the second scenario, the NPAC SMS will select a random sample of active Subscription Versions from its own database, then compare those samples to the representation of that same data in the various Local SMS databases.
-Requirements pertaining to periodic audits are given in Section 8.7.

 [snip]